(Note: This story is based on an actual camper’s experience. The camper’s name has been changed.)

 She returned the next summer and every summer thereafter until it was time for her to go to college.
 After that, she began coming back to serve as a Camp counselor to other young women with disabilities like hers.
 She made lifelong connections with people who looked and felt like her, and created a special bond with them that otherwise wouldn’t have been possible.

 Your donations to Greater Kansas City Day make it possible for girls like Diane to have awesome experiences at the Rotary Youth Camp every year.
-Click the “Donate” button or buy a special edition of the Kansas City Star or a Royals flag on March 29 to donate any amount.
+Click the “Donate” button to donate any amount.